 Not science fiction: Andrew Yang is a 2020 presidential candidate and has made blockchain-based mobile voting part of his campaign platform.

 Not science fiction: The creators of the Voatz voting app claim its internet voting technology is secure, partly due to its use of blockchain technology.
 Yet Voatz has not identified the attack vector which a blockchain secures its technology against.
 Blockchains are often leveraged to ensure trust with the transparent transaction of data, but Voatz has not made its software nor its blockchain openly auditable to the public.
-Despite warnings and published concerns from security experts
+Despite warnings and published concerns from security experts, the Voatz system has been contracted for pilots in West Virginia, Denver, and Utah.

 From Crypto Voting + US Elections: Short Stories From Potential Futures (Utopia)